thestippe/thestippe.github.io/_drafts/gis/gis_intro.md

 then probably a point is the best choice, but this might not be true if the subject of your map is your city, as in this case the extension of the house might become relevant, and a polygon might be more appropriate.
+Analogously, a river might be represented as a polyline is some circumstances and as a polygon in others.

 ## Raster data